The Amazing Spider-Man (film): Legacy

 The comic-book website Newsarama placed The Amazing Spider-Man on its top 10 list of comic-book films.
 Mark Hughes of Forbes ranked the film as the seventh greatest comic book superhero film being the highest Spider-Man film in the list while Jacob Hall of ScreenCrush ranked the film as 13th greatest modern Marvel film being the lowest Spider-Man film in the list.

 A scientist from Wake Forest Baptist Medical Center referenced the film to news organizations in explaining how scientists from the medical center are working on a long-term project involving spider silks and potential human regeneration along with deciphering fact and fiction from the film.

-On September 30, 2020, it was announced that the upcoming remaster of Marvel's Spider-Man for the PlayStation 5 would be adding an exclusive suit based on the costume featured in the first film, titled the "Amazing Suit".
-The suit was made available since the game's launch on November 12, 2020 as a digital bonus for the Ultimate Edition of Spider-Man: Miles Morales.
+On September 30, 2020, it was announced that the remaster of Marvel's Spider-Man for the PlayStation 5 would be adding an exclusive suit based on the costume featured in the first film, titled the "Amazing Suit".
+The suit was made available since the game's launch on November 12, 2020, as a digital bonus for the Ultimate Edition of Spider-Man: Miles Morales.
+The suit returns in the PlayStation 5 exclusive Marvel's Spider-Man 2.